From laptops to smartphones, here are Labor Day's best tech deals | CNN Underscored

 Alienware Aurora R12 Gaming PC ($1,077.99, originally $1,469.99; dell.com)

 Alienware’s considered the granddaddy of PC gaming, but that reputation typically comes at a premium cost.
 The Aurora R12 rig bucks this trend for Labor Day, offering a beast of a machine for $1,077.99.
-On top of being stacked with an Intel i5 11500F processor and an Nvidia GeForce RTX 3060 graphics card, its base unit contains 8GM of memory and a 1TB hard drive.
+On top of being stacked with an Intel i5 11500F processor and a Nvidia GeForce RTX 3060 graphics card, its base unit contains 8GB of memory and a 1TB hard drive.

 Gigabyte Aero 15 OLED Gaming Laptop ($1,399.99, originally $1,899.00; amazon.com)